The Beyhive likely never expected Beyoncé to become the reigning queen of surprises, but that she is.

 Beyoncé took a page out of her own book in February 2017 when she shared the news of her second pregnancy, this time with twins.
 Her stunning Instagram announcement quickly became the social media platform’s most-liked post of all time, though Kylie Jenner’s first photo of daughter Stormi and advertising creative Chris Godfrey’s “World Record Egg” eventually surpassed it.

-The former Destiny’s Child member’s latest surprise came in April 2019 in two forms: a Netflix concert film titled Homecoming and an accompanying live album documenting her 2018 Coachella performance.
+The former Destiny’s Child member’s next surprise came in April 2019 in two forms: a Netflix concert film titled Homecoming and an accompanying live album documenting her 2018 Coachella performance.
+A year later, she dropped the Disney+ film Black Is King featuring music from her Lion King companion album, The Gift.

-Scroll down to take a look back at Beyoncé’s biggest surprises so far!
+Scroll down to take a look back at more of Beyoncé’s biggest surprises — so far!